Noor-khan1/BidirectionalLSTM/README.md

 https://ieeexplore.ieee.org/document/8121994/

-We have used caffe mode to extract deep features from video using matlab script "oneFileFeatures...".
+We have used caffe model to extract deep features from video using matlab script "oneFileFeatures...".

 Each CSV file represents features of one video.